Will the Real Jesus Please Stand up: A Look at the Criteria That Determines Authenticity of Gospel Texts, Part I

 What are Canonical and Non-Canonical Gospels?

-Extra-canonical texts may be useful for gathering some information, but only when read within the confines of proper historical context and with an eye for respecting the "criterion for authenticity" used by Biblical scholars. (*More on 'criterion for authenticity' in later paragraphs) Consequently, one must never be too eager to embrace all extra-canonical writings as "gospel truth" for a number of reasons, the most important reason being that such texts were almost always written in the 2nd Century A.D., and beyond and are therefore unable to claim the most important criterion---that of eyewitness accounts, unlike the canonical Gospels which were written within the same generation of Jesus.
+Extra-canonical texts may be useful for gathering some information, but only when read within the confines of proper historical context and with an eye for respecting the "criterion for authenticity" used by Biblical scholars. (*More on 'criterion for authenticity' in later paragraphs) Consequently, one must never be eager to embrace all extra-canonical writings as 'gospel truth' primarily because such texts were almost always written in the 2nd Century A.D. and beyond, and are therefore unable to claim the most important criterion---that of eyewitness accounts, unlike the canonical Gospels, written within the same generation of Jesus.

-Nonetheless, some scholars have wrongly attempted to place extra-canonical texts into the 1st century, without any actual evidence whatsoever, to support their claims that said texts were written during that time period!
-It is highly inappropriate to claim that 2nd or 3rd Century texts have the same historical authenticity as the New Testament (documented in the 1st Century), if historical coherence is to be met.
-And met it must be if we are to rightly utilize the criterion established by paleography, the study of ancient writing (the practice of deciphering, reading, and dating historical manuscripts) as well as respecting the cultural context of any writing and the history of scriptoria" (Information that is relevant to the historical life and sayings of Jesus of Nazareth.) *For further information, please research Paleography.
+Nonetheless, some scholars, when lecturing or in their writings, have falsely placed extra-canonical texts into the 1st century without evidence to support their claims.
+It is highly inappropriate to claim that 2nd or 3rd century texts have the same historical authenticity as the New Testament if historical coherence is to be met.
+And met it must be if we are to rightly utilize the criterion established by paleography, the study of ancient writing which includes the practice of deciphering, reading, and dating historical manuscripts, as well as respecting cultural contexts and the history of scriptoria: information relevant to the historical life and sayings of Jesus of Nazareth.